News Update :

 Myspace sees users grow to 36 million after relaunch with content focus

 Myspace is growing larger and younger since its relaunch in June, Gavin O'Malley writes.
 The music-oriented social network boasts 36 million users, with 70% younger than 36 years old, up from 24 million before the slick redesign.
-Co-owner Chris Vanderhook says the company has put the focus on content, particularly partnerships with artists such as Pharrell Williams, Riff Raff and Killer Mike, and brands such as Bud Light and CRWN.
+Co-owner Chris Vanderhook says the company has put the focus on cont

 comments | | Read More...